Water Polo Injuries

 Upper Extremity Injuries

-Injuries to the upper extremity, that is the Shoulder, Elbow, Wrist & Hand, in Water Polo players tend to arise as a result of the overuse or a traumatic injury.
+Injuries to the upper extremity that is the Shoulder, Elbow, Wrist & Hand, in Water Polo players tend to arise as a result of an overuse or a traumatic injury.

 The type of injuries that Water Polo players sustain are: